title

 The Movie Industry

-It was the duty of Congress to investigate for the sake of passing legislation, and the hearings began with friendly witnesses, including heads of studios and the actors Robert Taylor, Ronald Reagan and Gary Cooper – the studio heads wanting to preserve respect for their businesses.
-Inviting Hollywood communists to testify was not necessary for gathering information.
-These hostile witnesses would not give the committee any useful information, but calling them did serve the purpose of exposing them and punishing them.
-And bringing the hostile witnesses before the committee and the newsreel cameras did benefit the Congressmen by showing their drive against what was popularly believed to be evil.
+The HUAC hearings began with friendly witnesses, including heads of studios and the actors Robert Taylor, Ronald Reagan and Gary Cooper.
+The studio heads wanting to preserve respect for their businesses.
+The official purpose of hearings was the gathering of information for legislation.
+Hollywood communists would not give the committee any useful information, but it was for the House committee good theatre and it did serve the purpose of exposing communists and punishing them.

-Henry Wallace, vice president under Roosevelt, replaced by Truman, still believed in the cooperation between the Soviet Union and the United States that Roosevelt had believed in.
-Between 1946 and '47, he and some other New Dealers believed that Truman was abandoning Roosevelt's formula for peace.
-Wallace at this time complained of propaganda in the press and over the radio suggesting the inevitability of war with Russia.
-Wallace was a religious man and opposed to communist ideology, but he believed that for the sake of peace and prosperity non-communists could work with communists.
+Henry Wallace, vice president under Roosevelt, replaced by Truman, went into the years 1946 and '47 still believing in cooperation between the Soviet Union.
+He believed that Truman was abandoning Roosevelt's formula for peace.
+He complained of propaganda in newspapers and radio suggesting the inevitability of war with Russia.
+Wallace was a religious man and he was opposed to communist ideology, but he believed that for the sake of peace and prosperity non-communists could work with communists.
 He was opposed to what was called Red baiting.
-He rejected a warning from former Secretary of War, Henry Stimson, that the Soviet Union had been pursuing "an obstructive and unfriendly" course.
+He rejected a friendly warning from the former US Secretary of War, Henry Stimson, that the Soviet Union had been pursuing "an obstructive and unfriendly" course.
 As Wallace saw it, the Cold War was Truman's fault.

 Rushing to join the Progressive Party were those on the Left experienced at organizing – Communist Party members.
 They too were blaming Truman for the Cold War, and they were upset and vocal about what they called warmongering.